Eastern Screech-Owls in Urban Environments

 The challenges birds like EASO face in urban environments are many and include habitat loss, greater risk of encountering toxins (ie. rodenticide–a ubiquitous problem for raptors), and even presence of competitors/predators that may fare better in proximity to humans.

 Raptors are not all affected equally by urbanization–some species do well and some don’t.
 How the EASO fares is largely not known.
-Citizen science data from NW Arkansas suggests the species may be disappearing from suburban and urban environments in the region.
+Citizen science data from Northwest Arkansas suggests the species may be disappearing from suburban and urban environments in the region.